zahirulislam04/terraform/aws/static-website-s3-cloudfront/README.md

 # Static website deployment in AWS S3

-A sample deployment of static website deployment using terraform in AWS S3 and serving the site using cloudfront.
+A sample deployment of static html website deployment using terraform in AWS S3 and serving the site using cloudfront.

 ## Pre-requisite